Kedushah (prayer): Kedushah in the Amidah

 The Kedushah is traditionally the third section of all Amidah recitations.
-In the silent Amidah it is a short prayer, but in the repetition, which requires a minyan, it is considerably lengthier.
-The recitation of Kedushah on a daily basis is a Babylonian custom; in classical Israel, the repetition of the Amidah would usually not include Kedushah, with Kedushah added only on special occasions.
+In the silent Amidah, it is a short prayer; in the repetition, which requires a minyan, it is considerably lengthier.
+The recitation of Kedushah daily is a Babylonian custom; in the Palestinian tradition, the repetition of the Amidah would usually not include the Kedushah, with it added only on special occasions according to Soferim § 20.
 The liturgy varies among different communities and during different services, but they all hold in common three Bible verses (though translations vary):